Dr Patrick Esser

 Role

-Dr Patrick Esser, Reader, leads the Movement Science Group based within the Centre for Movement, Occupation and Rehabilitation Sciences (MORES) at Oxford Brookes University.
+Dr Patrick Esser, Reader, is the Director of the Centre for Movement, Occupation and Rehabilitation Sciences (MORES) at Oxford Brookes University, where he leads the Movement Science theme.

-Patrick has been trained in mechanical engineering and medical technology in the Netherlands.
-He then went on to complete his PhD in Clinical Biomechanics during which he created an easy and objective assessment tools for measuring quality and quantity of movement in neurological conditions.
+Patrick has been trained in Mechanical Engineering and Medical Technology in the Netherlands.
+He then went on to complete his PhD in Clinical Biomechanics, during which he created easy and objective assessment tools for measuring the quality and quantity of movement in neurological conditions.

 Teaching and supervision